-The long-term care programs administered by ODA are PASSPORT, Assisted Living, and the Program for All-Inclusive Care for the Elderly (PACE).
+The long-term care programs administered by the Ohio Department of Aging (ODA) are the Pre-Admission Screening System Providing Options and Resources Today (PASSPORT) Medicaid waiver, Assisted Living, and the Program for All-Inclusive Care for the Elderly (PACE).
 However, funding for these programs, for everything except ODA's administrative costs, is provided for in the Ohio Department of Medicaid's (ODM) budget.
 PASSPORT and Assisted Living are Medicaid waiver programs, which means that states receive approval from the Centers for Medicare and Medicaid Services (CMS) to waive certain Medicaid requirements when providing program services.
 Federal Medicaid law requires certain mandatory services be provided to individuals who qualify for a state's Medicaid Program.
 A state may also offer optional services to its Medicaid population.
 Medicaid services are considered entitlements, which means the services must be available to any person who meets medical or financial eligibility standards.
 However, Medicaid waiver programs are not entitlement programs and there are cost limits.
 PACE is not a waiver program, but an optional benefit provided under Medicaid.